Does Proton VPN Work in China in 2026? No, but Read On

 expressvpn.com

 I like, too, that the VPN regularly refreshes its IP addresses, making it harder for the Chinese government to detect and block them.
 ExpressVPN also provides mirrored links, which are copies of its site with different URLs.
 If you’re having issues accessing the official site, you’ll be able to visit the ExpressVPN site and download the VPN in China with the new link.
-To get a mirrored link, you’ll need to email ExpressVPN’s customer support.
+To get a mirrored link, you’ll need to email ExpressVPN’s customer support reps, who are highly knowledgeable and very quick to respond.

 🥇1.
-ExpressVPN — Best VPN for China with Fast Speeds and Strong Security
+ExpressVPN — Best VPN for China With Fast Speeds & Strong Security

 This provider also has split-tunneling, which lets you choose which apps use the VPN tunnel and which use the local network.
 This has a couple of benefits, like giving you faster speeds and allowing you to use local apps (like map and food delivery apps) while connected to the VPN.